parsevalbtc/libbitcoin-system-wiki/Pure-Bank.md

 Creditor accounts are [money substitutes](https://wiki.mises.org/wiki/Money_substitutes).
 This aspect distinguishes the bank from an investment fund.
 The money substitute may be either a [demand deposit](https://en.wikipedia.org/wiki/Demand_deposit) or a [money market](https://en.wikipedia.org/wiki/Money_market_fund).
 The distinction is in the allocation of insufficient reserve (negative rate of return), with the former being "[first come, first served](https://en.wikipedia.org/wiki/Bank_run)" and the latter "[breaking the buck](https://en.wikipedia.org/wiki/Money_market_fund#Breaking_the_buck)".

-The lack of state intervention is the common concept of [free banking](https://en.wikipedia.org/wiki/Free_banking), where there is no [statutory control](https://en.wikipedia.org/wiki/Federal_Reserve), state [insurance](https://www.fdic.gov), [discount capital](https://en.wikipedia.org/wiki/Discount_window), or [seigniorage](https://en.wikipedia.org/wiki/Seigniorage).
-The bank uses commodity [money](Money-Taxonomy) unless otherwise specified, which simplifies calculations by [eliminating](Inflation-Principle) the need to offset [price inflation](https://en.wikipedia.org/wiki/Inflation) or [price deflation](https://en.wikipedia.org/wiki/Deflation).
+The lack of state intervention is the common concept of [free banking](https://en.wikipedia.org/wiki/Free_banking), where there is no [statutory control](https://en.wikipedia.org/wiki/Federal_Reserve), [state insurance](https://www.fdic.gov), [discount capital](https://en.wikipedia.org/wiki/Discount_window), or [seigniorage](https://en.wikipedia.org/wiki/Seigniorage).
+The bank uses [commodity money](Money-Taxonomy) unless otherwise specified, which simplifies calculations by [eliminating](Inflation-Principle) the need to offset [price inflation](https://en.wikipedia.org/wiki/Inflation) or [price deflation](https://en.wikipedia.org/wiki/Deflation).

 Perfect efficiency differs from a real bank only in the rate of return, as nothing is consumed in operations.
 All earning is a consequence of [time preference](Time-Preference-Fallacy).
 Uniform interest is assumed, as rate [arbitrage](https://en.m.wikipedia.org/wiki/Arbitrage) is an expense.
 [Demurrage](https://en.wikipedia.org/wiki/Demurrage_(currency)) is the expense of storing money.
-The expense ratio (inclusive of demurrage) is 1 for the pure bank.
+The expense ratio (inclusive of demurrage) is 1 for the Pure Bank.

 [Reserved](Reserve-Definition) capital is the money in which credit and debt are [settled](https://en.wikipedia.org/wiki/Settlement_(finance)) (zero [maturity](https://en.wikipedia.org/wiki/Maturity_(finance))).
 [Depreciation](Depreciation-Principle) is the [opportunity cost](https://en.wikipedia.org/wiki/Opportunity_cost) of it not being loaned, also known as "cash drag".
 Interest relations assume a single [compounding period](https://en.wikipedia.org/wiki/Compound_interest) with the rate of interest over that period.
 This presentation simplification is inconsequential to implied relations.